flutter/packages/packages/google_maps_flutter/google_maps_flutter_ios/example/README.md

 SDK versions that could resolve, there are multiple largely identical examples, each with a different minimum target iOS version.

+In order to avoid wasting CI resources, tests are mostly not duplicated.
+The test structure is:
+* The oldest version has all of the usual tests (Dart integration, XCTest, XCUITest).
+* The newest version has only XCTests (the cheapest tests), which can be used to unit tests any code paths that are specific to new SDKs (e.g., behind target OS `#if` checks).

-In order to avoid wasting CI resources, the majority of the testing is done with the lowest supported version.
-The assumption (based on experience so far) is that the changes in the SDK are unlikely to break functionality at runtime, and that it's primarily a compile-time issue.
-However, we can add testing to newer versions (e.g., to test functionality that only exists in newer versions of the SDK) as needed.
+This setup is based on the assumption (based on experience so far) that the changes in the SDK are unlikely to break functionality at runtime, but that we will want to have unit test coverage of new-SDK-only code.
+New test types can be added to any example if needs change.

 ## Updating Examples